kkoomen/qbr/README.md

 This opens a webcam interface where you see basically the above photo.

-There have 3 things:
+There are a few things you have to know:

 ### The first 9-stickers in the upper left corner

-These will update immediately and display how the program has detected the colors.
+This is preview mode.
+These will update immediately and display how Qbr has detected the colors.

 ### The second 9-sticker display below the one in the upper left corner

-When pressing `SPACE` it will update this state in order to show you what state it has saved.
-You can press space as many times as you'd like if it has been detected wrong.
+This is a snapshot state.
+When pressing `SPACE` it will create a snapshot in order to show you what state it has saved.
+You can press `SPACE` as many times as you'd like if it has been detected wrong.

 ### Amount of sides scanned

 In the bottom left corner is shown the amount of sides scanned.
 This is so you know if you've scanned in all sides before pressing `ESC`.

+### Calibrate mode

+Press `c` to go into calibrate mode in order to let Qbr be familiar with your cube's color scheme.
+Simply follow the on-screen instructions and you're ready to go.

+Tip: If you've scanned wrong, simple go out of calibrate mode by pressing `c` and go back into calibrate by pressing `c` again.

 # Getting the solution

 Qbr checks if you have filled in all 6 sides when pressing `ESC`.
-If so, it'll solve it if you've scanned it in correctly.
+If so, it'll calculate a solution if you've scanned it correctly.

 You should now see a solution (or an error if you did it wrong).

-### Keybindings
+# Keybindings

 - `SPACE` for saving the current state

-- `ESC` to quit
+- `ESC` quit

+- `c` toggle calibrate mode

 # Paramaters